How to Be a Decent Person: Charles Dickens’s Letter of Advice to His Youngest Son

 “Never take a mean advantage of anyone in any transaction, and never be hard upon people who are in your power.”

 By Maria Popova

 History has given us its fair share of deeply moving letters of fatherly advice, chief among them gems by Sherwood Anderson, Ted Hughes, F. Scott Fitzgerald, John Steinbeck, and Jackson Pollock’s dad.
-But count on the great Charles Dickens to raise the bar with unparalleled tenderness and wisdom.
+But count on Charles Dickens (February 7, 1812–June 9, 1870) to raise the bar with unparalleled tenderness and wisdom.

 I can honestly report that he went away, poor dear fellow, as well as could possibly be expected.
 He was pale, and had been crying, and (Harry said) had broken down in the railway carriage after leaving Higham station; but only for a short time.

 Just before the train started he cried a good deal, but not painfully. … These are hard, hard things, but they might have to be done without means or influence, and then they would be far harder.
 God bless him!